DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Draw Attention to Meaning
   - Acknowledge Sources and Uncertainty
 - There is no separate Moodle quiz, because this content is combined with the Build 5 below for 10 points total.
-- Assign Build 5: Data Story Draft: Tell a Meaningful Data Story on your assigned project, with around 500-750 words plus visualizations, for peer review.
-Due by Sun Nov 19th 9pm as a Google Doc shared for *anyone to comment* with links to related data files and/or visualizations, worth 10 points (combined value of Quiz 10 and Build 5).
-Be sure to include:
+- Assign [Build 5: Data Story Draft](https://docs.google.com/document/d/1Os3Q0J2zPRtkNCeUv2giNeOTlV1tKEAn3-XAuusPfa8/edit).
+Tell a meaningful data story on your assigned question, at least 750 words plus at least two visualizations, for review by instructor (and later by peers).
+Due by Sun Nov 19th 9pm as a Google Doc shared for *anyone to comment* with links to related data files and/or visualizations, worth 10 points (combined value of Quiz 11 and Build 5).
-  - Introduction: What is the question and why does it matter?
-  - Findings and Evidence: Tell us key insights (text), then show us evidence (visuals)
-  - Sources and Methods: Describe how you found and analyzed the data, include links to any of your public Google Sheets, and raise any questions or uncertainty.
-  - Address these [peer-review criteria](https://docs.google.com/document/d/1Glp23sUrATB129wDvYx8YR7sd0qdLt-XqksOCfjLLVo/edit) for use in our upcoming class
-- Be prepared to give a 1-minute presentation of your draft data story in our next class meeting

 ### Wed Nov 15
 - In-class: Workshop time for Build 5
-  - Insert links on the Build 5 Google Doc, share so that *anyone can comment*, and add links to related data files and visualizations
+  - Insert links on the [Build 5 Google Doc](https://docs.google.com/document/d/1Os3Q0J2zPRtkNCeUv2giNeOTlV1tKEAn3-XAuusPfa8/edit), share so that *anyone can comment*
-  - Check-in meetings with instructor
+  - Check-in meetings with instructor and TA
-  - Rehearse a 1-minute oral presentation of your data story with the TA
 - Schedule duo/solo Zoom appointment slots with instructor for Monday

 ### Mon Nov 20
-- In place of our regular class, duo/solo 15-minute Zoom meetings with instructor for feedback on Build 5.
+- In place of our regular class, duo/solo 15-minute Zoom meetings with instructor for [Build 5 feedback](https://docs.google.com/document/d/1Os3Q0J2zPRtkNCeUv2giNeOTlV1tKEAn3-XAuusPfa8/edit).

 ### Wed Nov 22
 - No class - Thanksgiving Break